Frequently Asked Questions

 What are you looking for in an applicant?

-Applicants should be self-directed learners, have strong self-assessment skills and must be open to critical feedback.
+Applicants should be self-directed learners, have strong clinical reasoning and self-assessment skills and must be open to critical feedback.
 Candidates should have a keen interest in neurology, a strong desire to enhance patient outcomes through practicing in an evidence-based manner and should have potential to assume leadership roles in the profession.

 Do you accept new graduates into your residency program?